 For many years British Waterways actively discouraged 'liveaboards'.
 During the eighties living on a boat was seen, rightly or wrongly, as a way of avoiding rates or poll tax and of getting to the top of the council house waiting lists.
 The freedom of living afloat with low overheads can appeal to many people who wish to 'turn their back on consumer society'.
 Equally though, some of the most desirable London properties are floating on the Thames or Regents Canal, and many hard working people retire, sell the house and buy a canal boat to live on and explore their own country.
 Residential moorings certainly cost more and they are especially difficult to find in urban areas where demand is greater than supply.
 In cities such as London most accommodation gets advertised and let through the normal property sales and letting channels, estate agents etc.

-Many people living on their boats move regularly and claim that they are on an 'extended cruise'.
-British Waterways had a 'Moorings Code' intended to 'rule out repetitive 'to-ing' and 'froing' within the same geographical area'.
-This should not create problems for those genuinely cruising the system but by stipulating allowable temporary mooring durations, minimum distance to the next temporary moorings and restrictions on return it will certainly make life difficult for livaboards who wish to stay in the same geographical area.
-Although the Authorities express sympathy for those who cannot find residential moorings in the area in which they work, or wish to live, they state ' Our duties do not include those of a housing authority'.
+This shouldn't create problems if you are genuinely cruising the system, but by restricting mooring duration in one place, minimum distance to the next temporary moorings and restrictions on return, it will make your life difficult if you live on a boat and want to stay in the same geographical area, for work perhaps.
+Although C&RT express sympathy for those who can't find residential moorings in the area in which they work or wish to live, they state ' Our duties do not include those of a housing authority'.

-Dodging the System
+Trying to Dodge the System